ansible/community/MEETINGS.md

   * Selected proposals from the ansible/proposals repo
   * Review of actions from previous meeting
   * Open discussion driven by the group

+## Community Working Group
+The Community Working Group focuses on everything related to make the Ansible community work better.
+This includes:
+  * Governance
+  * Tooling and automation
+  * Communication
+  * Workflows

+The Community Working Group collaborates on the tickets and PRs in the [Ansible Community repository](https://github.com/ansible/community/issues).
+There are currently no regular meetings held.

 # Meeting Minutes
 ## IRC Logs